Plan Your Visit

 Q: Do you have wheelchairs or strollers available?

-Wheel chairs and strollers are not available for rent, although the Gardens are stroller/handicap accessible.
+Wheel chairs and strollers are not available for rent, although The Gardens are stroller/handicap accessible.
 Benches are located throughout the Gardens.

 Q: What if it rains during my visit?

 The Gardens are open rain or shine.
 Refunds or rain checks on admission ticket purchases are not granted for weather related reasons.
-In the event of extreme weather including snow or a bad storm the Gardens may close.
+In the event of extreme weather including snow or a bad storm The Gardens may close.
 Please call 704-825-4490 prior to your visit.

-Q: Can I bring food or drinks in the Gardens?
+Q: Can I bring food or drinks in The Gardens?

 Outside food and alcohol are not allowed on Daniel Stowe Conservancy Property.